MFaiqKhan/plagiarismAgents-swarmopenai/readme.md

 ## Introduction

-Swarm-OpenAI is an intelligent plagiarism detection system designed to analyze documents for potential plagiarized content efficiently and accurately.
+Swarm Multi Agent Plagiarism Detection System is an intelligent plagiarism detection system designed to analyze documents for potential plagiarized content efficiently and accurately.
 Leveraging the power of the **Swarm** package and advanced algorithms like **Rabin-Karp**, this project offers a robust solution for academic institutions, publishers, and content creators to ensure the originality of their work.

 ## Features